jgoertzen-sb/pdns/docs/settings.rst

 If this is disabled (the default), ALIAS records are sent verbatim during outgoing AXFR.
 Note that if your slaves do not support ALIAS, they will return NODATA for A/AAAA queries for such names.

+If the ALIAS target cannot be resolved during AXFR the AXFR will fail.
+To allow outgoing AXFR also if the ALIAS targets are broken set this setting to `ignore-errors`.
+Be warned, this will lead to inconsistent zones between Primary and Secondary name servers.

 .. _setting-overload-queue-length: